ryanvanmass/ryanvanmass.github.io/_drafts/tailscale-site-site-on-opnsnese.md

 10. Select `Apply`

 ## Fix Mobile Remote Access
-due to disabling Source NAT within Tailscale we need to configure a route so that our LAN hosts know how to reach any remote workstations of phones
+due to disabling Source NAT within Tailscale we need to configure a route so that our LAN hosts know how to reach any remote workstations or phones via Tailscale
 1. Navigate to `Services > ISC DHCPv4 > LAN`
 2. Locate `Additional Options` and Select `Advanced`
 3. Enter `121` under Number